Welcome

 this means coddling ourselves or excusing our mistakes - and so we find

-ourselves once again in our painful judgments of ourselves.
+ourselves once again with our painful judgments of ourselves.

 So many